 Once 2 days have passed, strain it and refrigerate it.
 The drink is ready to be consumed once refrigerated.

 I hope you enjoy this wonderful fermented goodie.
-I am sure it will be a nice addition to your diet.
+I am sure it will be a nice addition to your diet and a great way to regulate your sugar intake without sacrificing taste.
 Remember that when combined with a nice diet, probiotics are very good to your stomach’s health.

 Until next time, Hungry People.